Hug Me Triceratops Lovey – Free Crochet Pattern

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-I would classify this crochet dinosaur lovey as “advanced beginner”.
+I would classify this free triceratops lovey crochet pattern as “advanced beginner”.
 It would be helpful to have had some experience with amigurumi before creating this project.

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Add this triceratops lovey crochet pattern to your project queue on Ravelry.
+Add this crochet triceratops dinosaur lovey to your project queue on Ravelry.

 Free Crochet Pattern for Hug Me Triceratops Lovey